Date of Award:

 In chapter four and five, the life cycle performance of code-designed conventional and base-isolated steel frame buildings is evaluated using loss estimation methodologies.
 The results of hazard and structural response analysis for three-story moment resisting frame buildings are presented in this paper.
 Three-dimensional models for both buildings are created and seismic response is assessed for three scenario earthquakes.
 The response history analysis results indicate that the performance of the isolated building is superior to the conventional building in the design event.
 However, for the Maximum Considered Earthquake, the presence of outliers in the response data reduces confidence that the isolated building provides superior performance to its conventional counterpart.
 The outliers observed in the response of the isolated building are disconcerting and need careful evaluation in future studies.

-Sayani, Prayag J., "Relative Performance Comparison and Loss Estimation of Seismically Isolated and Fixed-based Buildings Using PBEE Approach" (2009).
-All Graduate Theses and Dissertations.
-Paper 482.
+Sayani, Prayag J., "Relative Performance Comparison and Loss Estimation of Seismically Isolated and Fixed-Based Buildings Using PBEE Approach" (2009).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+482.